luispe/go-sdk/docs/getting-started.md

 # Getting Started

-This guide will demonstrate various concepts of go-sdk.
+This guide will demonstrate various concepts of go-toolkit.

 ## Requirements
 - Go installed (see [install guide](https://go.dev/dl))

-Get started with go-sdk based on your role.
+Get started with go-toolkit based on your role.
 Select a role1 to get started:

 - [developer/collaborator](./getting-started/developers/index.md)